 The Code of Student Conduct is the primary document governing non-academic student behavior.
 It defines prohibited conduct for students and student organizations and sets up a conduct system to address reported violations and preserve student rights.

-To view the Code of Student, select one of the links below:
+To view parts of the Code of Student Conduct, select one of to take you to that section:

-- Purpose and Authority Regarding Student Conduct Process
+- Purpose and Fairness in the Student Conduct Process

-- Interim Suspension and Exclusion from Housing and Campus
+- Temporary and Immediate Suspension and Exclusion from Housing and Campus

 - Prohibited Conduct